Elevation: 4000 ft

 Location: Stony Man Mountain/Blue Ridge Mountains

-I did not start this Website as a political platform, and I won’t start now.
-Let it suffice to say that America is about to enter a truly dark period, and I will have nothing to do with it.
-I am getting prepared, mentally, and physically, for what’s coming, and you should too.
-First priority, get outside.
-Second priority, stay focused on the things that you can control, and let go of the things you can’t.
-Third priority, continue quests and goals in your life, and never become accustomed to living vicariously through vacant pro-athletes, vapid celebrities, and demonic politicians.
-Live your life.
-Fill it with captured moments, and discoveries, and show the world.
-You are every bit as alive, and valuable, as any of the various idols I just mentioned.
+Note: I did not start this Website as a political platform, and I won’t start now.
+Let it suffice to say that America is about to enter a truly difficult period, and I will hope to contribute only positive and constructive energy in any way I can.
+I am getting prepared, mentally, and physically, for any difficult times forthcoming, and I hope you are too..
+First priority, get outside; Second priority, stay focused on the things that you can control, and let go of the things you can’t; Third priority, continue forward with goals in your life, large and small.
+Live your life; Fill it with captured moments, discoveries, and take the chance to show the world!
+I was able to muster an adventure in midwinter that I feel is definitely worth sharing: The Shenandoah Valley!

-The chill of New Hampshire in January can be challenging for cross-training hikers and mountain climbers.
-Temperatures reach into the teens, and below zero, making megalithic-mountain research a dangerous endeavor, even for experienced climbers.
-I brainstormed less dangerous possibilities this month; North America is massive continent; So, go where the cold isn’t.
+The chill of New Hampshire in January can be challenging for cross-training hikers, and mountain climbers.
+Temperatures reach into the teens, and often below zero, making megalithic-mountain research a dangerous endeavor.
+I brainstormed less dangerous possibilities this month; North North America is massive Continent.
+Ultimately I figured I would go where the cold wasn’t.
 Enter the possibility of: Virginia.

-With my job at a standstill due to Covid, I made my move, and drove 550 miles south, to the Shenandoah Mountain Range of Virginia.
-After winding my way down the East Coast, past the dystopian nightmare of New York City in the distance, and the social dumpster-fire of Washington D.C, I finally entered the dimension that is Virginia.
-It was gorgeous for January.
-(So much so, I found myself thinking that a good first-novel title could be aphoristically titled: “January in Virginia.”
+With my work at Bentley University at an unfortunate impasse, due to Covid19, I decided to make a move, driving 550 miles south to the Shenandoah Mountain Range of Virginia.
+After winding my way down the East Coast, past the dystopian nightmare of New York City, and then passed the social dumpster-fire of Washington D.C, I finally entered the dimension that is beautiful Virginia, even in High Winter.
+It was gorgeous, even in January.

 With temperatures at 45-50 degrees, and the Sun shining, I cruised into the hidden caverns and valleys at the heart of Virginia.
 It is literally a golden zone of hidden valleys, crafted by the massive parallels of the Blue Ridge Mountains.
 Within those outer parallel shafts, other peaks ripple massively in an asymmetrical miasma that crafts miniature valleys within valleys below.